 The body will take up a boatload of Vitamin C when it is fighting infection.
 When it stops absorbing it, we know that the immune system is saturated and good-to-go.
 FYI, this intervention, like Echinacea, works best at the first signs of a cold.

 Please note that if you have an upper GI condition such as GERD, esophagitis, or gastric ulcer, Vitamin C as ascorbic acid may be irritating to your stomach.
 You may tolerate Vitamin C “buffered” with other minerals not to be acidic.

 Adults: 2,000 mg daily for prevention, 1,000 mg every hour to bowel tolerance if cold or flu symptoms develop

-Children over 2: 1,000 mg daily
+Children Over 2: 1,000 mg daily

 Adults: 20,000 IU daily for prevention or as included in an immune support formula

-Pregnant/Lactating women: 10,000 IU daily
+Pregnant & Lactating Patients: 10,000 IU daily

 Children: 5,000 IU daily or as included in an immune-support formula

 Beneficial bacteria, as found in a probiotic, uniquely stimulate the immune system.
 Probiotics up-regulate Secretory IgA, an antibody that protects all of our mucosal surfaces, including the sinuses, throat, lungs, and gut, from infection.
 Given that COVID-19 is passed through saliva droplets inhaled, protecting these areas of the sounds like a great idea, doesn’t it?

 If you choose to include probiotics in your daily routine or prevent infection, choose a good quality probiotic from a doctor’s office or health food store-purchased and stored refrigerated.
 Remember, it is not the quantity of colony-forming units (CFUs) that counts.
 There are several TRILLION bacteria in our body.